SamanMohseni/FCDNNAccelerator/README.md

 | ![image](https://github.com/SamanMohseni/FCDNNAccelerator/assets/51726090/7653af7d-d9ea-42e3-b4f1-dc855573dc87) | 27-bit floating-point adder (Code in file FloatingPointAdder.v and includes 3 main submodules and 2 pipeline layers) |

 ## Testing
-The core processor has undergone several testings.
+The core processor has undergone several tests.
 The provided example demonstrates the testing of the sigmoid function's second step, where the Taylor series is used to calculate the inverse of `x`.

 Let's assume:
 ```